weigert/TinyEngine/examples/6_Tree/README.md

           - Dependency on the branch depth
         - Different branch types, with varying properties
           - Also spawning different branch types
-        - More intelligent choice of growth direction based on a simple rule

 ### Visualization
 The leaves are a particle system.
 They use the image `leaf.png`, and they always face the camera.
 You can alter color, opacity, size and spread (you can have multiple leaves around a branch).